Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-The Philadelphia 76ers, Joel Embiid included, take on the Boston Celtics at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Joel Embiid be on the court for the Philadelphia 76ers at 7:30 PM on Tuesday versus the Boston Celtics in the 2023 NBA Playoffs.

-Below we will dive into Embiid's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Embiid, let's examine some stats and trends to help you find good wagers.

 Joel Embiid Prop Bets vs. the Celtics